ElektraInitiative/libelektra/doc/CODING.md

 ##### Tool Integration

-If you work on CMake code quite often you probably want to integrate cmake format into your development workflow.
-The homepage of [cmake format](https://github.com/cheshirekow/cmake_format#integrations) list some integration options.
+If you work on CMake code quite often you probably want to integrate cmake-format into your development workflow.
+The homepage of [cmake-format](https://github.com/cheshirekow/cmake_format#integrations) list some integration options.

 ###### TextMate

-While TextMate does not support cmake format directly, you can quickly create a command that applies `cmake-format` every time you save a CMake file yourself.
+While TextMate does not support cmake-format directly, you can quickly create a command that applies `cmake-format` every time you save a CMake file yourself.
 The steps below show one option to do that.

 1. Open the “Bundle Editor”: Press <kbd>^</kbd> + <kbd>⌥</kbd> + <kbd>⌘</kbd> + <kbd>B</kbd>
 2. Create a new command: